 - First year - less than 24 earned credits

 Pre-approval is required to take courses at another institution, to ensure that coursework completed will be transferable.
 You may request pre-approval for courses to be completed in the U.S. on the Request to Receive Course Work from Another College form.
+Courses which were applied to a previously completed degree will not be transferred to a new degree program.
 If you have already completed course work at another institution and did not obtain pre-approval, you may still request transfer credit for work completed.
 However, there is no guarantee that transfer credit will be awarded.
 If you have requested and obtained pre-approval, you only need to have your official final transcript from the institution you attended sent to the Office of the Registrar in order to complete the transfer credit process.